Maylon Hanold

 Maylon Turner Hanold (born September 13, 1963 in Charleston, South Carolina) is an American slalom canoeist who competed from the late 1980s to the early 1990s.
 She won a bronze medal in the K-1 team event at the 1987 ICF Canoe Slalom World Championships in Bourg-Saint-Maurice.
 She also finished 25th in the K-1 event at the 1992 Summer Olympics in Barcelona.

+She graduated from the University of Washington (BA), Harvard University (EdM), and Seattle University (EdD).